robdewilligen/tf-image-recognition/README.md

 In general a machine learning model should be able to achieve an accuracy of 95%, however this is very difficult to do.
 That's why a model with an accuracy between 70-90% is considered to be great!

+*Run the file from terminal, not a configuration RUN window*